i-love-coffee-i-love-tea/audogombleed.sh/docs/dev/README.md

 # Developer Guide

-This document explains how audogombleed.sh works internally.
+This document explains how derakht.sh works internally.
 It covers the architecture, the embedded AWK config parser, the tab-completion pipeline, command execution, and development workflows.